 - Ease of management.
 Payments to the service provider are mainly based on a percentage of work performed.
 Such workflow requires little involvement since expectations are transparent and predictable.

 - Less accountability can be referred to as both pros and cons, depending upon each particular case.
-Such approach doesn’t comprise regular reports and interactions between the customer and team.
+Such an approach doesn’t comprise regular reports and interactions between the customer and team.
 All the management is mainly carried out by the team member, so you don’t have to allocate timeslots for deep project involvement.
 Nevertheless, it doesn’t mean that you’ll be in the dark about the workflow.

 - Flexibility.
 Unit-price contracts allow businesses to modify the volume of work, revise materials or designs, shift the focus or change features following the project implementation.

 - Dynamic work scope is one of the key features within larger projects.
 There can be a general goal that should be achieved, however knowing how it’ll be reached is not that important beforehand.
-Often for startups and mid-sized companies it is better to make decisions in the process, evolving a strategy and building custom software simultaneously.
+Often for startups and mid-sized companies, it is better to make decisions in the process, evolving a strategy and building custom software simultaneously.
 Such approach underlies Agile methodology.

 - Better timing.
 Avoiding fixed-price bidding process helps to save time and start immediately.
-Moreover, blended rates allow you to see how much time team spends on each feature and commit, and so motivate it to work more efficiently.
+Moreover, blended rates allow you to see how much time the team spends on each feature and commit, and so motivate it to work more efficiently.

-- Low budgeting control is the main disadvantage of T&M contract.
+- Low budgeting control is the main disadvantage of a T&M contract.
 The overall cost can go far beyond the expected budget.

-- Deep involvement is required from you to make sure that team is delivering toward the approved scope and within the correct amount of hours.
+- Deep involvement is required from you to make sure that the team is delivering toward the approved scope and within the correct amount of hours.

 In recent times outsourcing has grown from a fairly straightforward concept to a complicated aggregation of various options and patterns.
 In this complex chain, price model is just another configuration that business owners should get right and manage properly.
 Pricing framework that worked well for a particular organization and with a certain vendor may not necessarily be the best choice for your startup.

 Considering the foregoing t&m vs fixed price model comparison, it is essential to weigh all the strengths and weaknesses of each contract type and how they can fit in your project.
-If you cannot make a decision on one of the pricing models, you can request a free quote from our team with brief recommendations on your project.